Taunton: Public parks

 Taunton's public parks include Vivary Park, Goodlands Park and Victoria Park.
 The most notable is Vivary, on land that was once a medieval fish farm or vivarium for Taunton Priory and Taunton Castle.
 Fronted by a pair of cast iron gates from the Saracen Foundry of Glasgow, it contains the Sherford Stream, a Tone tributary that flows through the 7.5 ha park, which is near the town centre.
 It has two main open spaces and a war memorial dating from 1922, a miniature golf course, tennis courts, two children's playgrounds, a model railway track added in 1979, and an 18-hole, 4620-yard, par-63 golf course.
 The park includes trees, rose beds and herbaceous borders, with some 56,000 spring and summer bedding plants used each year.
 The rose garden includes the Royal National Rose Society Provincial Trial Ground.
 Taunton Flower Show held annually in the park since the 19th century.
 It has been described as "The Chelsea of the West", and draws some 24,000 visitors over two days.
-Goodlands Gardens, in the centre of the town, is behind the Debenhams department store and The Castle Hotel.
+Goodlands Gardens, in the centre of the town, is behind the former Debenhams department store and The Castle Hotel.

 Pride Rainbow Path

 The Pride Rainbow Path in Goodland Gardens, Taunton town centre, runs alongside the River Tone.
 Designed by Jenny Keogh and Liz Hutchin of GoCreate, it opened on 28 June 2021 to mark the anniversary of the Stonewall riots, which served as a catalyst for the gay rights movement.
 It is believed to be the first such path in the UK.
 The opening coincided with the first Taunton Pride in July 2021 and the Pride inspired Art Trail.

-While using the traditional LGBTQ+ colours, the far end of the 62-metre path includes a chevron of the progress colours: black, brown, light blue, pink, and white stripes to reflect ethnic diversity.
+The far end of the 62-metre path includes the chevron of Daniel Quasar's "Progress" flag, which incorporates the transgender flag and ethnic minorities, while the majority of the path uses the traditional LGBT rainbow.
 The path has been designed not to require maintenance for 15 years.
 It was funded by Taunton's Emergency Town Centre Recovery Fund and is intended to reflect Taunton's commitment to inclusivity and diversity.